samuelwilliams413/samuelwilliams413.github.io/chukchuk/ms_bradman_heights.md

 # Bradman Heights
 ## Mission

-1. Get the datacore from the bridge (heavy and large)
+1. Get the datacore from the command station
-1. Rig the powercore to blow (T minus 60 minutes)
+1. Rig the powercore to explode
-1. Survive
+1. <font color="red">Survive</font>

 ```
 System: HDH-45                                                P: Power core